Trail Riding Equipment: Accessories

 Saddlebags are really only useful if they work well.
 Otherwise they are just an annoyance.
 I have discussed saddlebags in several different articles.
 If you are new to saddlebags or frustrated with your current set and looking for something better, you can read about the TrailMax Saddlebag System to learn more about the crucial features of good saddlebags and how these components are all part of our TrailMax Saddlebags and TrailMax Horn Bags.
-For both you and your horse to enjoy a ride with plenty of gear, you should familiarize yourself with Loading your Saddlebags, so that your load is balanced and rides well.
+For both you and your horse to enjoy a ride with plenty of gear, you should familiarize yourself with Loading your Saddlebags, so that your bags are balanced and ride well.

 Rain Gear.
 Being able to protect yourself from the weather could save your life.
 If you get wet, you can get cold.
 If you get really cold, you can put your life and that of others in jeopardy as the cold affects your ability to make decisions.
 You should always carry rain gear that offers protection for your body, head, legs and hands.
 A saddle slicker can protect your body and legs.
 I wear a coat and shotgun chaps to achieve the same result.
-Either way, be sure to have gloves and head covering of some kind.
+Either way, be sure to have gloves and a head covering of some kind.
 Staying warm and dry can save your life.

 Hobbles.
 I have found horse hobbles to be another useful item on the trail.
 Cowboys used to always have a set of leather hobbles attached to their saddle so that no matter where they stopped on the trail, they could safely keep their horse from running off.
 You can’t always find a spot with the perfect tree to tie your horse to.
 These days, hobbles are also made from lightweight neoprene and nylon and won’t add much weight to your load.